microsoft/TypeScript-Website/packages/documentation/copy/en/reference/ESM Support for Node.md

 The new support works similarly with [import conditions](https://nodejs.org/api/packages.html).
 By default, TypeScript overlays the same rules with import conditions - if you write an `import` from an ES module, it will look up the `import` field, and from a CommonJS module, it will look at the `require` field.
-If it finds them, it will look for a colocated declaration file.
+If it finds them, it will look for a co-located declaration file.
 If you need to point to a different location for your type declarations, you can add a `"types"` import condition.

 ```json5